Biττensor: Compute Subnet Miner Setup

 Oblivus (referral code: BITTENSOR27 - 2% cash back in platform expenditures)

-Examples of GPUs to rent (listed in order of computing power)
+Examples of GPUs to rent (listed in order of computing power):

-NVIDIA H100
+NVIDIA H100 80GB HBM3: 3.30

 This installation process requires Ubuntu 22.04 and python3.8 or higher.
 You are limited to one external IP per UID.
 There is automatic blacklisting in place if validators detect anomalous behavior.